Scarabol/rock-raiders-web/README.md

 - Add water and lava animation
 - Selection layer has bad performance and behaves funny when GUI is hovered
 - Shovel and drilling cursor shown even if selected entities cannot do the job
+- Use given wheel radius to rotate wheels while moving vehicles
+- ElectricFenceStud missing between fences and fence and building

 ## Technical Debt